 If you are not seeing the "Go Offline" button in the File menu of your script, ensure the following conditions are met:

 - You are a paid subscriber, or you are within your initial trial period

 - You are using a desktop or laptop device running Windows or macOS

-- You are using an updated version of Chrome or Safari
+- You are using an updated version of Chrome, Firefox, Safari or Edge.

 - You are not using an "Incognito" window